credential-handler/chapi.io/README.md

 Both [CHAPI](https://w3c-ccg.github.io/credential-handler-api/) and [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) are results of open collaboration through World Wide Web Consortium (W3C).
 You can find more information and join the discussion at the [W3C Credentials Community Group](https://www.w3.org/community/credentials/).

 ## How does CHAPI work?
 A _Credential Handler_ is an event handler for credential request and storage events.
 Web app developers can use CHAPI to provide their users with Credential Handlers that run in the browser.
-These Credential Hanlders can respond when users visit other websites that present, request, or store Verifiable Credentials.
+These Credential Handlers can respond when users visit other websites that present, request, or store Verifiable Credentials.

 ![CHAPI Polyfill Image](/images/VeresCHAPIaccept.png)
 ## How do I integrate CHAPI into my website or application?